jeisenlo/100AlgorithmsChallenge/alphabeticShift/README.md

 ### Check Out My [YouTube Channel](https://www.YouTube.com/CodingTutorials360)

 ---
-Given a string, replace each its character by the next one in the English alphabet (z would be replaced by a).
+Given a string, replace each of its characters by the next one in the English alphabet (z would be replaced by a).

 **Example**